-Christmas is fast approaching and while it’s often full of happy family traditions as you prepare for the big day, it can also be a time of great stress as we try to have the perfect stress-free Christmas.
+Christmas is fast approaching and while it’s often full of happy family traditions as you prepare for the big day, Christmas stress can also rear its ugly head as we try to make everything absolutely perfect.

 But it doesn’t need to be this way.

 There are plenty of ways to have stress-free Christmas without losing your sanity or your temper by slowing down and actually taking the time toe enjoy what is going on around us.

 Here are 9 ways to Reduce Christmas Stress:

 It’s OK to say no. You don’t have to agree to every pre-Christmas catch up that comes your way .
 While it’s really lovely to see family and friends in the lead up to Christmas, it’s important to remember that they will still be there after the big day has passed.
 Sometimes a post-Christmas catch up can be even better because you tend to have more time to actually enjoy your time together instead of rushing from one gathering to the next.

 Don’t be afraid to ask for help.
 If you are hosting family and friends for Christmas lunch or dinner, ask your guests if they would be able to bring along a plate to share at the dinner table.
 It’s a lovely way to bring everyone together while also enjoying some new dishes at the same time.

 Reduce the number of gifts you need to buy by approaching your family about the possibility of introducing a Kris Kringle gift exchange instead, even if it’s just for the adults.
 If it’s already too late for this year (as many people may already have their gifts sorted by now) perhaps raise the idea and keep it open for next year.